Certified Nurse Aide (CNA)

 CNA Training is a 9-credit course designed to train entry level workers in basic skills needed to assist nurses and to be efficient health care team members.
 Students qualify to sit for the Alaska State Certification Exam for Nursing Assistants.
 Minimum of 75 lecture hours and 80 lab/clinical hours included.
 Offered on all UAS campuses.

-UAS partners with Wildflower Court and Juneau Pioneers' Home in Juneau to provide Certified Nurse Aide training in the Fall (1 section), Spring (2 sections), and Summer (1 section).
+UAS partners with Wildflower Court and Juneau Pioneers' Home to provide Certified Nurse Aide training in the Fall (1 section), Spring (2 sections), and Summer (1 section).

 SCHOLARSHIP OPPORTUNITIES: Click here for more information.

-ORIENTATION INFORMATION: This orientation will cover class expectations, costs and paperwork requirements.
-Orientation sessions will be held on Tuesday, December 10, 2013 at Noon and Wednesday, December 11, 2013 at 5:30 p.m. or by appointment only after December 11 - contact Abby at (907) 228-4537 to schedule.
+ORIENTATION INFORMATION: The orientation session will cover class expectations, costs and paperwork requirements.
 Registration packets will be handed out at these sessions.
 When packets are completed they must be turned in by appointment.
 Click here for additional information on this course or contact us at (907) 228-4537.

 Nursing / Allied Health